framaRAMA/framarama/README.md

 * ☝ `gsfonts`, `gsfonts-other`, `fonts-liberation`, `fonts-urw-base35`, `fonts-freefont-ttf`, `fonts-freefont-otf` - fonts support, might be other packages (install them and check via `convert -list font`)
 * 💡 `libmariadb3` - for external database support

-When just running the server component, setup the initial configuration using following command:
+When just running the server component, setup the initial configuration (see general setup) and use the following command to configure system:
 ```
 python manage.py setup --set mode=cloud
 ```

-After application startup you can open the server setup in the browser.
+After application startup (command see general setup) you can open the server setup in the browser.

 ### 📺 Frontend setup